TraceMyers/MeetYourMatch/README.md

 <p>stresstest.py serves as the example code file.
 I may eventually create a python-based client script for arbitrary data passing so this repository can be considered more fully-functional.</p>

-<p>A single instance has undergone tests on a 4-core Ubuntu machine and preliminary results show it can at the very least handle 30 clients sending single packets 5 times per second.
-Running stresstest.py on a client machine provides summary statistics of performance.</p>
+<p>Running stresstest.py on a client machine provides summary statistics of performance.
+A single instance or the server has undergone tests on a 4-core Ubuntu machine and preliminary results show it can (at the very least) handle 30 clients sending single TCP packets 5 times per second.
+A distributed test will be necessary to better determine maximum load.</p>